nhconganhmedia/design-practice-repository/artifact-templates/DPR-UserStory.md

 ### More Information
 Mike Cohn's book "User Stories Applied" is a seminal reference (@Cohn:2004).

+["Unifying User stories, Use cases, Story maps"](https://alistaircockburn.com/Unifying%20us%20uc%20sm.pdf), a presentation by  Alistair Cockburn, shows how to use these concepts as "partially compatible tools in a larger toolbox".

 Many experience reports at Agile conferences deal with user stories; see [this collection](https://www.agilealliance.org/?s=user+story), for instance.

 ["How to Write High-Quality User Story"](https://medium.com/beyond-agile-leadership/how-to-write-high-quality-user-story-87cbc58c12c6) on Medium covers stories in context comprehensively.